mongodb/specifications/source/unified-test-format/unified-test-format.rst

   observed in a particular order.

-  If a driver only supports configuring event listeners globally (for all clients), the test runner SHOULD associate each observed event with a client in in order to perform these assertions.
+  If a driver only supports configuring event listeners globally (for all clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.

   Test files SHOULD NOT expect events from multiple specs (e.g. command